corelight/ansible-awx-docker-bundle/README.md

 ## About

-This repository is dedicated to installing AWX, GitLab, Suricata-update (with Suricata), and supporting applications in a local Docker environment
+The purpose of this repository is to install AWX, GitLab, Suricata-update (with Suricata), and other supporting applications, in a local Docker environment

 AWX provides a web-based user interface, REST API, and task engine built on top of [Ansible](https://github.com/ansible/ansible).
 It is the upstream project for [Tower](https://www.ansible.com/tower), a commercial derivative of AWX.